 In order to implement the English curriculum, all teaching staff were consulted and agreed to maintain the aims and principles set out within this policy.
 The Head Teacher and Governors were consulted and encourage the use of the wider community to embed learning experiences.

 Sources and references:

-- National Curriculum for English: Programmes of Study - Early Years Foundation Stage (EYFS) Framework - Letters and Sounds: Principles and Practice of High Quality Phonics
+- National Curriculum for English: Programmes of Study - Early Years Foundation Stage (EYFS) Framework

 Procedures and practice: